-A Permanently Disabled Participant may enroll his or her Spouse (or Domestic Partner) and Dependent Children in Health Insurance Coverage.
+A Permanently Disabled Participant may enroll their Spouse (or Domestic Partner) and Dependent Children in Health Insurance Coverage.
 Each must be enrolled within the same enrollment period applicable to the Permanently Disabled participant.

 May a Permanently Disabled Spouse (or Domestic Partner) or Dependent Child Obtain Access to Health Insurance Coverage?